PedroFidalgo/VideoStore_Refactoring_Example/README.md

 This is an example of basic refactoring steps to achive a higher cohesion supported by tests.
+The example is inspired by Martin Fowler's  book: Refactoring.
 The refactoring steps coincide with each commit.

 Requirements: